Where it has gone wrong, what's next for NFL teams out of playoff race

 New York Giants

 What has gone wrong this season?
 You name it.
 Everything.
 The offensive line was doomed before it ever took the field.
 The star wide receiver, Odell Beckham Jr., was injured in the preseason and broke his ankle in Week 5.
-During that same game, the Giants lost wide receivers Brandon Marshall and Dwayne Harris, as well.
-They then had to suspend two veterans for violations of team rules, they had the coach anonymously slammed and they benched Eli Apple (multiple times), all before the coach and general manager were eventually fired.
+During that same game, the Giants lost receivers Brandon Marshall and Dwayne Harris as well.
+Then they had to suspend two veterans for violations of team rules, the coach was anonymously slammed and they benched Eli Apple (multiple times), all before the coach and general manager were eventually fired.
 Anything else?

 What needs to happen in offseason?
 The Giants need to decide what to do at quarterback and with Eli Manning.
 He has a no-trade clause and the Giants will have a top-five pick.
 These are decisions that need to be made after they hire a general manager and a coach.
-Those are important positions in the organization.
 When they finally do have a GM and a coach, they absolutely need to upgrade the offensive line.
-It’s not going to be easy, given the state of the free-agent market and that their best three linemen are unsigned for next year.
+It's not going to be easy, given the state of the free-agent market and that their best three linemen are unsigned for next year.

 Is a coaching change the answer?
 On Monday, the Giants became the first team to decide they needed a new coach when they fired Ben McAdoo before the conclusion of his second season.
 It again proved that you never want to be the coach who replaces a legend.
 McAdoo was Tom Coughlin's successor.
 The demotion of Manning was the final straw, but it wasn't the genesis of the move.
 The Giants' offense -- McAdoo's offense -- has been bad for almost two full seasons.
 He also had seemingly lost the locker room.
 There were too many incidents that bubbled to the surface and embarrassed the franchise this season. -- Jordan Raanan